VRCWizard/TTS-Voice-Wizard/Extra Guides/Spotify Setup.md

 - Once that's all working if you havent already you must install KAT on your avatar to see the text in game https://github.com/VRCWizard/TTS-Voice-Wizard#killfrenzy-avatar-text (You can now use VRChats built in Chatbox feature instead)
 -  Emoji addon currently only works with Spotify and heartbeat, it replaces some text with a heart or the Spotify symbol for example.
     - How to add emojis: in unity replace the KAT texture with the png file provided in the "KAT Emoji Texture Sheet" folder and enable emojis in the app through the addon tab)
+    - Example with Killfrenzy Avatar Text (With Emojis on)
     ![image](https://user-images.githubusercontent.com/101527472/182697581-161c3458-0f75-4ca5-8523-af8f32aab7f3.png)